DanooshanS/CSCI3055U-Final-Project/README.md

           3)Run in terminal: sudo apt-get install esl-erlang
           4)Run in terminal: sudo apt-get install elixir
 ## Libraries:
-Elixirs standard library is known as Elixir and is installed along with it.
+Elixirs standard library is known as Elixir and is installed along with it, no code is required to utilize the functions.

 ## Compiling and running:
      Once installed, in command prompt or terminal navigate to directory with elixir files (<filename>.ex)
           1) Run: iex
           This will open an interactive shell for running code.
-          2) Compile: c(<filename>)
+          2) Compile: c("<filename>")
                - if program does not use modules: Any code written in the file will be ran.
                - if program does use modules: Code can be called using <Module name>.<function name> will run any code written within the function.
+          ALTERNATIVE: If your program does not use modules, code could be ran directly from the terminal instead of within the the interactive shell, then you can run code simply with: elixirc <filename>

+## Syntax:
+     Example code
+     ```
+     IO.puts "Hello world"
+     ```